smout74/nc2dxf/README.md

+# nc2dxf
+converts an nc file to the dxf format

 smout74.github.io

 This is only for testing purposes.
 All items are released under the CC BY-ND 4.0 license, read this carefully before using.